linde/gkee-fleet-tenacy-examples/fleet-tenancy-by-user-journey/readme.md

 cd ../team-self-service-namespace

-# you can set variables (e.g. for the self serve namespace name), but defaults work ok
+# you can set variables (e.g. for the self serve namespace name), but defaults work

 terraform init
 terraform plan